-Buckeye, as required by OAC rule 5160-26-03.1 (a) and ORC section 5160.34(C), recognizes that there are events that may result in the need for a retrospective medical necessity review.
+Buckeye, as required by OAC rule 5160-26-03.1 and ORC section,3923.041(B)(9)(a) recognizes that there are events that may result in the need for a retrospective medical necessity review.
 A retrospective review request that includes the clinical documentation to support the medical necessity for the services, can be submitted via fax to 1-866-529-0290.